 📍It is the departure point of many horse-drawn carriages.
 From here the coachmen guide curious tourists around the city with a smile.

 📍 Jan Breydel and Pieter de Coninck proudly look out over the market.
-Two celebrities from the battle of Flanders.
+Two celebrities from the Battle of Flanders.

 Although the Markt appears to be the city’s most significant square, the 14th-century town hall is located on the Burg, the square behind the Markt.
 From here, Bruges has been governed for more than 600 years.
 The Burg is therefore the oldest core of the city.